kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 - Always enforce a constraint policy on resources in the package
 - Generate resources using a human-authored custom resource

-In kpt, this is achieved by declaring a pipleline of functions in the `Kptfile` and executing all the pipelines in the package hierarchy in a depth-first order using the `fn render` command.
+In kpt, this is achieved by declaring a pipeline of functions in the `Kptfile` and executing all the pipelines in the package hierarchy in a depth-first order using the `fn render` command.

 In our wordpress example, the top-level `wordpress` package declares this pipeline: